CharlesZ-Chen/-multiDeclRefactor/README.md

 Current architecture would make below future changes easy:

-- provides a new frontend/backend: just make a frontend/backend that output follows the json protocal.
+- provides a new frontend/backend: just make a frontend/backend whose output follows the json protocal.

 - extend the refactor to process a new kind of issue: make hacks on `checkstyle`, provides a `**check.xml` to do the issue check, and then add a new python front-end to do the refactor.